GauriK58/5-bit-Parallel-Prefix-Adder/README.md

 - Lower dynamic power consumption and improved switching speed.

 **Disadvantages**
-- GDI gates drive a signal onto a source/drain terminal rather than an insulated gate, so the driven node isn't fully isolated — this introduces finite input impedance, possible conduction-channel current flow, voltage degradation, and reduced noise margins, often requiring extra buffering to cascade reliably.
+- GDI gates drive a signal onto a source/drain terminal rather than an insulated gate, so the driven node isn't fully isolated.
+This introduces finite input impedance, voltage degradation, and reduced noise margins.
-- Since GDI doesn't produce rail-to-rail output, a buffer is added after the XOR logic, bringing the total to **8 transistors** — still well below the 12-transistor static CMOS implementation.
+- Since GDI doesn't produce rail-to-rail output, a buffer is added after the XOR logic, bringing the total to **8 transistors**, not 6.
+However, this is still better than the 12-transistor static CMOS implementation.

 ### AND / OR (Static CMOS)